-Yes, the Nevada BIRTH PARENT Application for Non-Identifying Information absolutely requires the birth parent's signature to be notarized.
-This form, provided by the Nevada Division of Child and Family Services (DCFS), is a formal legal request and is not valid unless signed before a Notary Public.
+Yes, the Nevada BIRTH PARENT Application for Non-Identifying Information requires the birth parent's signature to be notarized.
+This Nevada DCFS form is a formal legal request and is not valid unless it is signed before a Notary Public.

 Lake Mead Mobile Notary provides confidential and sensitive mobile notarization services for adoption-related documents throughout Las Vegas, Henderson, and Clark County.
 Starting at $65.

-The DCFS will reject any application that has not been properly notarized, which will unfortunately delay the process of sharing your information.
+The DCFS will reject any application that has not been properly notarized, which will delay the process of sharing your information with the adoptee.

 What is the Birth Parent Application for Non-Identifying Information?

-This is an official Nevada state form that allows a birth parent who placed a child for adoption in Nevada to provide updated non-identifying background and medical information.
-This information is then made available to the adult adoptee upon their request, providing them with a more complete picture of their genetic and social history.
+This is an official Nevada state form that allows a birth parent who placed a child for adoption in Nevada to provide updated non‑identifying background and medical information.
+The information is then made available to the adult adoptee upon their request, helping them better understand their genetic and social history.

 The information you can provide includes: